 This example illustrates a NIM of 6%, indicating the bank's efficiency in generating interest income relative to its interest expenses.

-Importance of NIM
+Importance of Net Interest Margin

 Net Interest Margin (NIM) is a key financial metric for banks, serving multiple purposes: